-ME Bank is an Australian-owned bank created by one of Australia’s leading industry super funds.
-In 2015, ME Bank rebranded and are now known as ME.
+Members Equity Bank was founded in 1994 by 26 of Australia’s leading industry super funds.
+In 2015, ME Bank rebranded to ME, and is today owned by BOQ.

 ME is an online-only operation, which means it doesn’t have branches.
 You can apply for personal loans online, however they also have a customer service line if you need to speak to someone.